History of IPhone in Timeline

 Apple iPhone XR, US Version, 64GB, White - Unlocked (Renewed)

-In 2018, Apple removed Tumblr from the App Store, citing illegal content, which led Tumblr to ban all adult content from their platform, demonstrating Apple's content standards.
+In 2018, Apple removed Tumblr from the App Store due to illegal content, leading Tumblr to ban all adult content from their platform.

-On September 10, 2019, the iPhone 11, 11 Pro, and 11 Pro Max were announced.
-All models gained an Ultra-Wide lens and larger batteries.
+On September 10, 2019, the iPhone 11, 11 Pro, and 11 Pro Max were announced, all featuring an Ultra-Wide lens and larger batteries.
+The iPhone 11 was the successor to the iPhone XR, while the iPhone 11 Pro and 11 Pro Max succeeded the iPhone XS and XS Max.

 Apple iPhone 11, 64GB, Black - Unlocked (Renewed)